seananderson/spatial-climate/text/data-notes.md

 1981-2012
 - Official Climate Data Record for SST for NOAA
 - 4km resolution ?
-i- Example statement in a paper:
+- Example statement in a paper:
 In this study, we used AVHRR Pathfinder Version 5.2 (PFV5.2) data, obtained from the US National Oceanographic Data Center and GHRSST (http://pathfinder.nodc.noaa.gov).
 The PFV5.2 data are an updated version of